munificent/craftinginterpreters/book/representing-code.md

 field in the class body.
 It defines a constructor for the class with parameters for each field and initializes them in the body.

-Run this script now and it blasts out almost a hundred lines of code.
+Run this script now and it blasts out a few dozen lines of code.
 That's about to get even longer.

 ## Working with Trees